saikrishna1312/Cybersec_Intel_MCP_Tool/README.md

 - Fetches full CWE information using CWE scraper based on given CWE-ID.

 Future work involve extending the tool to automatically map CVEs to ATT&CK techniques

+# client.py — CyberSec Intel Tool (MCP Client)
+The client.py file is a Model Context Protocol (MCP) client built to interact with the CyberSec Intel MCP Tool hosted on Hugging Face Spaces.
+It enables natural language interaction with cybersecurity tools using OpenAI’s GPT-4 model.

+## What This Client Does
+Connects to the running MCP server (/gradio_api/mcp/sse endpoint).

+Dynamically loads available tools via the MCPClient.

+Uses OpenAI GPT-4 (OpenAIServerModel) as the core reasoning engine.

+Wraps the model and tools into a CodeAgent from the smolagents framework.

+Launches a Gradio-based chat interface where users can ask questions like:

+      - "Show me latest threats after 2025-06-01"

+      - "What is CWE-306 and what are its consequences?"

+Returns summarized responses or invokes tools when needed.